All Episodes

 We bought them in bulk and offer it at the lowest listed retail price anywhere to document what's happening with the police, bureaucrats, wildlife, you name it.

-That's at InfoWarsStore.com.
+That's an InfoWarsStore.com.

 dan friesen

-So Alex is selling dash cams.
+So Alex is selling dash cams in order to keep wild police at bay.

 jordan holmes